Cecil Bebb

-Captain Cecil William Henry Bebb (27 September 1905 – 29 March 2002) was a British commercial pilot and later airline executive, notable for flying General Francisco Franco from the Canary Islands to Spanish Morocco in 1936, a journey which was to trigger the onset of the Spanish Civil War.
+Captain Cecil William Henry Bebb (27 September 1905 – 29 March 2002) was a British commercial pilot and later airline executive, notable for flying General Francisco Franco from the Canary Islands to Spanish Morocco in 1936, a journey which was to mark the beginning of the Spanish Civil War.

 Early life

 Bebb was the son of Robert Eustace Albert and Mary Ann Bebb, of Hornsey.
 His father was a dentist, and he was baptized as Cecil William Henry into the Church of England on 12 November 1905, when his date of birth was noted as 27 September 1905.
 His birth was registered as Cecil William H. Bebb in October 1905.
 Despite this, some sources state his first name as Charles.

 By 11 November 1932, when Bebb was aged 26, he had qualified as a pilot.
 On that date he sailed from England on the RMS Edinburgh Castle, destination Cape Town, and was logged as a pilot, of Heston.